The Lonesome West

-The Lonesome West is a play by British-Irish playwright Martin McDonagh, part of his Connemara trilogy, which includes The Beauty Queen of Leenane and A Skull in Connemara.
+The Lonesome West is a play by Martin McDonagh, part of his Connemara trilogy, which includes The Beauty Queen of Leenane and A Skull in Connemara.
 All three plays depict the murderous occurrences in the western Irish town of Leenane.

 Synopsis

 The Lonesome West features the constantly arguing brothers Coleman and Valene, whose father has just died in a shotgun 'accident.'
 Valene is only interested in his religious ornaments and drinking poteen.
 Coleman is only interested in eating, and attends funerals to collect free sausage rolls and vol au vents.

 Valene goes out to help drag the body of Garda Thomas Hanlon (character in "A Skull in Connemara") out of the lake with Father Welsh.
 Hanlon had just killed himself.
 Coleman pretends to follow, delaying to tie his shoelace, despite the fact that he was wearing loafers.
 While alone in the house, he destroys all of Valene's plastic figurines, by placing them in Valene's new stove.
 Only Father Welsh, the alcoholic parish priest, attempts to fix their relationship, but his advice mostly goes unheard.

 It is revealed later in the play that Coleman had shot his father because he insulted Coleman's new haircut.
 Valene agreed to provide an alibi for Coleman, stating that their father's death was accidental.
 In exchange, he demanded Coleman's share of the inheritance money.
 Neither of the brothers show any grief or remorse at their father's death.
 The two brothers fight over everything and anything.
 Valene attacks Coleman over eating his crisps, and they fight over whose turn it is to read the magazine, and who left the top off Valene's pen, leading to both constant bickering and physical violence.
 Father Welsh, depressed because of the hatred between the brothers, and with a low self-esteem, writes a letter begging the brothers to get along, asserting that he will stake his soul on it.
 Father Welsh then proceeds to drown himself in the lake.
 This act is significant, as there has already been a lengthy discussion about suicide in the play.
 The characters believe that damnation follows suicide for the victims, as it is technically a murder of the self, and you don't have the opportunity to repent for it afterwards.